loresjoberg/toadstones/README.md

 To get started with it, pull the repository, copy `resources/js/config/config.example.js` to `resources/js/config/config.js` and edit it, and do the same copying .env.example to .env

+Log in to the dashboard.
+The default user